-Either a minimum second-class honours degree from a UK university (or a directly comparable qualification from a non-UK university), together with some significant experience of professional or professional-level theatre; or an undergraduate- or postgraduate-level diploma from a recognised UK drama school (or a directly comparable qualification from a non-UK drama school), together with some significant experience of professional or professional-level theatre (normally 3 years); or extensive professional experience.
-Considerable importance will be attached to your ability to demonstrate commitment to professional theatre directing.
-If you are considered to be initially qualified, you will then be interviewed.
+Either a minimum second-class honours degree from a UK university (or a directly comparable qualification from a non-UK university), together with some significant experience of professional or professional-level theatre; or an undergraduate- or postgraduate-level diploma from a recognised UK drama school (or a directly comparable qualification from a non-UK drama school), together with some significant experience of professional or professional-level theatre (normally three years); or extensive professional experience.

 Months of entry

-This Master's degree offers a professionally recognised training for theatre directors.
-It is the result of a unique collaboration between Birkbeck and the National Council for Drama Training, Arts Council England, Equity and the Theatrical Management Association.
+This Master's degree offers professionally recognised training for theatre directors.
+It is the result of a unique collaboration between Birkbeck and the Arts Council England, Equity and UK Theatre.
 The programme has been planned in close co-operation with a wide range of distinguished theatre practitioners.

 Students on the MFA Theatre Directing can apply for a number of bursaries towards fees awarded on the basis of financial need.
 It is not possible to apply for these bursaries in advance of being offered a place on the MFA Theatre Directing; successful applicants will be given further details once admitted to the programme.